unoplatform/uno/doc/articles/guides/raspberry-pi/raspberry-pi-intro.md

 ## What we'll be doing

-In this guide we'll be setting up our Raspberry Pi to launch a "Hello World" Uno Application.
+In this guide, we'll be setting up our Raspberry Pi to launch a "Hello World" Uno Application.

 For this guide, we'll install all of the requirements to build and run the application directly on the Pi, but I will show you how to do this on your main machine at the end.